markusmoenig/Eldiron/docs/docs/rules_in_eldiron.md

 ## Compile-Time Embedding

-Official rulesets are embedded at compile time by shared code.
+Official rulesets are embedded at compile time by the `eldiron-ruleset` crate.

-The shared ruleset module includes all official v1 TOML parts with `include_str!`, joins them into one effective official TOML source, and also embeds the bundled `humanoid` avatar asset.
+The ruleset crate includes all official v1 TOML parts with `include_str!`, joins them into one effective official TOML source, and also embeds the bundled `humanoid` and `orc` avatar assets.

-This lets every binary built from the repository access the same official ruleset without each app carrying its own private copy.
+This lets every binary built from the repository access the same official ruleset through a package-safe crate API without each app carrying its own private copy.

 ## Project Selection